 - The old version was known under the name Marmot Force UL 2P.

 You have the best of the best here.
 Note, there is a confusion in various sites about numbers and materials.
 The data given here are from the Marmot’s site.

 There are 4 poles in total.
 Two of them create loops in the head and in the feet section.
 One ridge pole connects these two poles, in fact, they are permanently connected to each other.
-There is one extra transverse brow pole which pulls the side walls up and makes the doors and the side walls almost completely vertical.
+There is one extra transverse brow pole that pulls the side walls up and makes the doors and the side walls almost completely vertical.
 All poles are shock-corded, no chance to lose any piece of them.

 The material is aluminum and the poles are DAC NFL, with 9.3 mm and 8.7 mm diameter.
 The DAC is the leading manufacturer of tent poles, and NFL is the type they developed for ultra-lightweight backpacking tents.

 - Canopy fabric is 15D No-See-Um mesh F/R; this symbol means fire-retardant.

 - Floor fabric is 40D 100% nylon, W/R, F/R.

 - Fly fabric is 30D 100% nylon ripstop, silicon PU, W/R, F/R. This is a full-coverage fly with a vent on the bigger vestibule.

 So you realize that this fabric is reasonably durable for a tent built with the intention to be an ultra-lightweight tool.